ayydanny/CloudTask-Pro-SaaS-Churn-Analysis/README.md

 ## Limitations & Future Work

 ### Limitations
-* The dataset did not include expansion MRR or churned MRR, preventing the calculation of true Net Revenue Retention (NRR)
+* The dataset did not include expansion MRR or churned MRR, preventing the calculation of true Net Revenue Retention (NRR).
-* Churn risk analysis was limited to descriptive indicators rather than predictive modeling
+* Churn risk analysis was limited to descriptive indicators rather than predictive modeling.
+* The analysis identifies relationships and trends but cannot establish causal relationships between customer characteristics and churn outcomes.

 ### Future Work

-* Build a churn prediction model using machine learning techniques
+* Develop a predictive churn model using customer engagement metrics, billing cycles, and subscription plans.
+* Investigate whether annual billing directly improves retention or simply attracts more committed customers.
+* Analyze customer progression and upgrade behavior between subscription plans.
-* Analyze customer retention by acquisition channel and industry
+* Analyze churn patterns by acquisition channel, industry, and company size.
-* Incorporate additional SaaS metrics such as Net Revenue Retention (NRR)
+* Incorporate additional SaaS metrics such as Net Revenue Retention (NRR) and Gross Revenue Retention (GRR).
-* Develop an interactive Tableau dashboard with filters and drill-down capabilities